 Philosophy and ethics

-Ethics and philosophy of technology influence the practice of technical communicators because they are: 1) designing information about technology for target groups who are not always aware of what it means to use a technology and what the results may be in one’s professional or everyday life; 2) testing and evaluating information products using methods that involve human beings.
+Ethics and philosophy of technology influence the practice of technical writers because they are: 1) designing information about technology for target groups who are not always aware of what it means to use a technology and what the results may be in one’s professional or everyday life; 2) testing and evaluating information products using methods that involve human beings.

 The disciplines focus on describing and interpreting the relations between human beings and technology; on the advantages and disadvantages of the expanding impact of technology on the lives of human beings.

 - Understand different ways to classify the relation between society and technology

 - Understand the normative dimensions of technology

 - Understand the ethics involved in developing, testing and using new technologies

 - Understand trust and privacy risks and concerns in relation to technology

 - Understand the difference between inductive and deductive methods